-In 2010, the company decided to refurbish the 40-year-old power station in order to reduce the quantity of fuel consumed, which approximates to 0.4 million tons (Mt), and to curb the CO2 emissions, which amounted to roughly 1.4Mt.
+In 2010, the company decided to refurbish the 40-year-old power station in order to reduce the quantity of fuel consumed, which approximated 0.4 million tons (Mt), and to curb the CO₂ emissions, which amounted to roughly 1.4Mt.

 The plant is now being replaced with a cleaner and more efficient power-generating facility.
-Units 1-4 at the plant were decommissioned in November 2013 for the same, while units 5 and 6 were decommissioned earlier between 2002 and 2003.
+Units 1 to 4 at the plant were decommissioned in November 2013 for this reason, while units 5 and 6 were decommissioned earlier, between 2002 and 2003.

-The dismantling of Units 1-4 paves the way to install a new set of two natural gas-fired combined-cycle units designated 7-1 and 7-2, together known as Group No 7.
+The dismantling of Units 1 to 4 paved the way for the installation of a new set of two natural gas-fired combined-cycle units, designated 7-1 and 7-2 and together known as Group Number 7.

 The refurbishment and construction works began in January 2014.
-The unit 7-2 became operational in September 2017, while the other unit is expected to be operational in 2018.
+Unit 7-2 became operational in September 2017, while Unit 7-1 was expected to be operational in 2018.

-The refurbished plant will have a capacity to supply more than 2.2GW of power to the grid, which is equivalent to powering 400,000 average homes in Japan.
+The refurbished plant will have the capacity to supply more than 2.2GW of power to the grid, which is equivalent to powering 400,000 average homes in Japan.

-To achieve high efficiency at the base load operation, the plant utilises a 3-on-1 multi-shaft system consisting of three gas turbines and three heat recovery steam generators, as well as one steam turbine.
+To achieve high efficiency at the baseload of operation, the plant utilises a three-on-one multi-shaft system consisting of three gas turbines and three heat recovery steam generators, as well as one steam turbine.

 The technology used in the plant combines the benefits of a high thermal efficiency of 62% with emissions reduction and flexibility.

-The 7F 7-series is GE’s biggest and most efficient gas turbine, which helps increase the thermal efficiency and reduce fuel consumption as well as CO2 emissions.
+The 7F 7-series is GE’s biggest and most efficient gas turbine, which helps increase the thermal efficiency as well as reduce fuel consumption and CO₂ emissions.

-The turbine’s fuel flexibility allows it to run on a wide range of gas and liquid fuels such as high-ethane (shale) gas and LNG.
+The turbine’s fuel flexibility allows it to run on a wide range of gas and liquid fuels such as high-ethane (shale) gas and liquefied natural gas (LNG).
 The 7F 7-series gas turbine can be ramped up to full load in less than 30 minutes, resulting in greater grid stability with alternate energy sources.